longwind48/convo-miner/README.md

 Shifting to deep learning approach, the team first explored to solve the issue as a multi-class classification problem.

  The dataset was prepared in the format of utterance pairs which labeled classes (i.e. "not_pair", "part" and "response").
-As the key part of training preparation, the team adopted pre-trained GloVe embedding to form the vector representation of the paired utterances which are then fed into two bidirectional LSTM models end with 3 classes Dense layer with 'softmax' as activation function.
+The architecture is from Stanford NLP [1] model by Stephen Merity [2].
+The team selected fixed GloVe word embeddings [3] as the vector representation of the utterances in the pair dataset.

 ##### Sequence Labeling

 As the alternative approach thought of, the team considered treating the issue as sentence level Named Entity Recognition problem and constructed BERT embedding+LSTM architecture.
+The model takes paragraphs as input and analyzes the conversation entities (as listed above) at sentence level.

-Being one of the latest state-of-art algorithm, BERT applies bidirectional transformer training on the language model which gives one of the best pre-trained embedding available across many NLP tasks.
-To achieve good results, the team selected BERT pre-trained embedding due to the need of understanding the context.
+Being one of the latest state-of-art algorithm, BERT applies bidirectional transformer training on the language model which gives one of the best pre-trained embedding available across many NLP tasks.The team selected BERT pre-trained embedding with average operator to achieve sentence level embedding on the extracted paragraphs.

 The team also explored LDA, TF-IDF word2vec approach to which BERT embedding outperforms on the NER task.